EPFL-LCN/neuronaldynamics-exercises/doc/exercises/passive-cable.rst

 Exercise: Spatio-temporal input pattern
 ---------------------------------------
-While the passive cable use here is a very simplified model of a real dendrite, we can still get an idea of how input spikes would look to the soma.
+While the passive cable used here is a very simplified model of a real dendrite, we can still get an idea of how input spikes would look to the soma.
 Imagine a dendrite of some length and the soma at x=0um.
 What is the depolarization at x=0 if the dendrite receives multiple spikes at different time/space locations?
 This is what we study in this exercise:

 Create a cable of length 800uM and inject three short pulses A, B, and C at different time/space locations:
  | A: (t=1.0ms, x=100um)
  | B: (t=1.5ms, x=200um)
  | C: (t=2.0ms, x=300um)
- | Pulse input: 100us duration, 0.8nanoAmp amplitude
+ | Pulse input: 100us duration, 0.8nA amplitude

 Make use of the function :func:`.input_factory.get_spikes_current` to easily create such an input pattern: